 MORE: The five chapters of Carter's legendary career

-Like all legends and future Hall of Famers, Carter's legacy is defined by a number of moments, performances and plays but the first thing that often comes to mind when reflecting upon Carter's career is his legendary performance in the 2000 Slam Dunk Contest.
+Like all legends and future Hall of Famers, Carter's legacy is defined by a number of moments, performances and plays, but the first thing that often comes to mind when reflecting upon Carter's career is his legendary performance in the 2000 Slam Dunk Contest.

-Today we'll take a trip down memory lane to that iconic night in Oakland to analyze Carter's performance in a unique way.
+Today, on the anniversary of the 2000 Slam Dunk Contest, we'll take a trip down memory lane to that iconic night in Oakland to analyze Carter's performance in a unique way.

 Instead of reviewing that fateful night in the order with which things unfolded, we'll re-live the 2000 Slam Dunk Contest based on the different emotions Carter's dunks evoked among all of those in attendance.
 Carter's performance was unique in that it wasn't just the dunks we remember, but the fanfare and showmanship that went along with each one of his finishes.